matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 nice representation of pending knocked rooms.
 The recommended events to include are the join rules, canonical alias, avatar, name and encryption state of the room, rather than all room state.
-This behaviour matches the information sent to remote homeservers when invited their users to a room.
+This behaviour matches the information sent to remote homeservers when remote users are invited to a room.

 This prevents unneeded state from the room leaking out, and also speeds things up (think not sending over hundreds of membership events from big